How to overcome the low-carb & keto plateau

 But there’s more than one way to use an essential oil or blend.
 Steam inhalation, massage, or diffusion, the results are often beneficial for symptom relief.
-Some of the oils most commonly used to de-stress are lavender, bergamot, lemongrass, ylang ylang, and frankincense.
-So next time you’re stressed pick up an essential oil and give it a try!
+Some of the oils most commonly used to de-stress are lavender, bergamot, lemongrass, ylang-ylang, and frankincense.
+So next time you’re stressed pick up essential oil and give it a try!

-Sleep can be an issue for anyone, whether you follow keto or not.
-We’re all addicted to devices and live fast paced, busy lives, which aren’t exactly conducive to a good night’s rest.
-But as we just learned, sleep is important for not only optimal body function, but also to move you through, or prevent, hitting a keto plateau.
+Sleep can be an issue for anyone, whether you follow a keto or not.
+We’re all addicted to devices and live fast-paced, busy lives, which aren’t exactly conducive to a good night’s rest.
+But as we just learned, sleep is important for not only optimal body function but also to move you through or prevent, hitting a keto plateau.
 Here are some tips for getting a better night’s sleep:

 Buy blue-light blocking glasses